eh3rrera/minitwit/README.md

 #MiniTwit

-Java version of Flask's MiniTwit example built with the Spark Framework, Spring and HSQLDB (as an in-memory database).
+Java version of Flask's MiniTwit example built with the Spark web microframework, Freemarker, Spring and HSQLDB (as an in-memory database).

 ##Prerequisites